infinum/fiscalizer/README.md

 ### Fiscalization

-Ficalizer class provides 3 public methods:
+Ficalizer class provides 3 public methods that initialize a specific Fiscalizer object, upon which you call `send_request` to send a request to tax authorities:

 * `echo(message)`
 * `fiscalize_invoice(invoice)`